 The next intake for The Associates is in 2025.

-The four Associates are developing fantastic new projects:
+The three Associates are developing fantastic new projects:

-The PTC Associates will be in residence with PTC for three years beginning in the summer of 2021, developing a central project – and their practice – with PTC dramaturgs.
-The writers will receive a stipend, process design, dramaturgical collaboration, workshops with actors, studio space, support finding producing partners, digital and technical experience and support; and opportunities to present their work in progress directly to the communities they are in conversation with, online, and in programs like our Unscripted Series.
-They will participate in regular collegial discussions with each other and PTC staff.
+The PTC Associates have been in residence with PTC for three years beginning in the summer of 2021, developing a central project – and their practice – with PTC dramaturgs.
+The writers receive a stipend, process design, dramaturgical collaboration, workshops with actors, studio space, support finding producing partners, digital and technical experience and support; and opportunities to present their work in progress directly to the communities they are in conversation with, online, and in programs like our Unscripted Series.
+They participate in regular collegial discussions with each other and PTC staff.